Sankalp-eldar/BlackBoard-bot/README.md

 # BlackBoard-bot
 A bot for interacting with Blackboard (BB) to attend my classes.

+site url for BB is in Constants.py as BASE_URL, change that if needed.

 Text from a readme I added while creating it:

 ```
 Hello!
-This is redme for Blackboard class attending bot.
+This is readme for Blackboard class attending bot.

 Here is how to use in case I share this:
 check you have these files in one directory: